Canop/minimad/README.md

 A *very* simple, non universal purpose, markdown parser.

+If you're looking for a Markdown parser, this one is probably *not* the one you want.

 Minimad can be used on its own but is first designed for the [termimad](https://github.com/Canop/termimad) lib, which displays static and dynamic markdown snippets on a terminal without mixing the skin with the code.

 ### Usage